azat-co/practicalnode/chapter1/chapter1.md

 Chapter 1

 ---------

 # Setting up Node.js and Other Essentials

 As with many technologies, it’s vital to have the proper foundation set up first, before moving on to solving more complex problems.
 In this chapter, we cover the following:

-- Node.js and (NPM) Node Package Manager installation
+- Node.js and npm (Node package manager) installation
 - Node.js script launches
 - Node.js syntax and basics
 - Node.js integrated development environments (IDEs) and code editors